emqx/emqx-docs/en_US/data-integration/data-bridge-greptimedb.md

 ```

-2. The `user-provider` argument configures the GreptimeDB authentication, you can configure it by file refer to [doc](https://docs.greptime.com/user-guide/clients/authentication#authentication).
+2. The `user-provider` parameter configures the GreptimeDB authentication.
+You can configure it by file.
+For more information, refer to the [documentation](https://docs.greptime.com/user-guide/clients/authentication#authentication).
-3. With GreptimeDB running, visit [http://localhost:4000/dashboard](http://localhost:4000/dashboard) to use the GreptimeDB dashbaord.For the username and password is `greptime_user` and `greptime_pwd`.
+3. With GreptimeDB running, visit [http://localhost:4000/dashboard](http://localhost:4000/dashboard) to use the GreptimeDB dashbaord.
+The username and password are `greptime_user` and `greptime_pwd`.

 ### Create GreptimeDB Data Bridge